This post will show you how to capture amazing winter landscape shots and relieve that cabin fever.

 5. Look for Light

-To help get a sharp focus, use single point autofocus mode and place the point on your subject.
-Or for a more traditional landscape with a majority of the image in focus, place the focal point a third of the way into the scene.
+To help get a sharp focus, use single-point autofocus mode.
+Place the point on your subject.
+Or, for a more traditional landscape with most of the image in focus, place the focal point a third of the way into the scene.

-7. Shoot — and Adjust
+7. Shoot and Adjust

-8. Warm Up and Edit
+8. Warm Up and Edit Your Photos

 After you’ve finished shooting, make sure you dry off your camera before putting it away.
 Tucking a camera or lens with condensation on it back into your bag can damage your gear.

 Cameras will act differently in the winter, so proper preparation is necessary.
-Understanding how the snow affects factors like metering, white balance and focus is essential to making that cold trek worth those numb fingers.
+Understanding how the snow affects factors like metering, white balance, and focus is essential to making that cold trek worth those numb fingers.